kwakyetech/wireframing/README.md

 **Example**: On a checkout page, wireframes can indicate a form for entering payment details, a “Confirm Booking” button, and an order summary panel.

 Each of these elements ensures that the final design aligns with both user needs and project requirements.

+## Types of Wireframes

+Wireframes are simplified visual representations of a user interface used in the early stages of product design.
+There are two main types of wireframes, each with its purpose and level of detail:

+### 1. Low-Fidelity Wireframes
+Low-fidelity wireframes are basic sketches or digital layouts that focus on the structure and functionality of the interface without much detail or design elements.

+**Characteristics:**
+- Simple shapes and outlines
+- No color or typography details
+- Placeholder text and images
+- Emphasis on layout and interaction

+**When to Use:**
+- During brainstorming and early planning
+- To get quick feedback from stakeholders
+- When exploring multiple layout options

+### 2. High-Fidelity Wireframes
+High-fidelity wireframes are more detailed and visually close to the final product.
+They often include actual fonts, colors, icons, and real or near-real content.

+**Characteristics:**
+- Accurate spacing and alignment
+- Real fonts, colors, and images
+- Interaction elements like buttons, input fields
+- Represents the final UI structure and aesthetics

+**When to Use:**
+- During detailed design stages
+- For developer handoff
+- In usability testing and presentations

+---

+## Type of Wireframe Used Here

+The wireframes used in the [Project Airbnb Figma file](https://www.figma.com/design/E2BRqdPcKkrnX6hLGPto8Z/Project-Airbnb?node-id=1-2&p=f) are **high-fidelity wireframes**.

+**Reason:**
+- The design includes real content, defined typography, color schemes, buttons, and UI components.
+- It reflects the visual identity and layout of the final product.
+- The purpose is to clearly communicate the design intent to stakeholders and developers.